icgood/slimta-deprecated/doc/api/slimta.rst

    :param stderr: filename to append the standard error stream into.
    :param stdin: filename to read from as the standard input stream.

+.. function:: drop_privileges(user, group)

+   Uses the system calls ``setgid()`` and ``setuid()`` to drop root privileges to the given user and group.
+This is useful for security purposes, once root-only ports like 25 are opened.

+   :param user: user name (from /etc/passwd) or UID.
+   :param group: group name (from /etc/group) or GID.

 --------------

 **Modules:**